Max Miller (comedian): Apprenticeship

 Miller much preferred to perform solo, and from 1930 onwards, he appeared in variety in large theatres, including the London Palladium and the Holborn Empire.
 In those days, instant success was unheard of, and Miller, like any other performer, had to earn his fame through a long apprenticeship.
 In May 1931, he appeared in his first Royal Variety Performance.
 Radio broadcasts followed.

 In 1932, he made his first recording, Confessions of a Cheeky Chappie, on the Broadcast Twelve Records label.
-After this initial success, he was wooed by HMV and recorded for them.
+After this initial success, he was wooed by His Master's Voice and recorded for them.
 In 1953, he changed to Philips, and then to Pye.

 Miller was given a cameo role in the film The Good Companions (1933) in the part of a music publisher selling a song to a pianist, played by John Gielgud.
 Although he was not credited for his role, his three-minute debut was impressive, got him noticed and led to his making a further 13 films working up from small parts to starring roles.
 Considered his best film, Educated Evans (1936), which was based on an Edgar Wallace story and filmed by Warner Bros., it has been lost.
 His last but one film was Hoots Mon!
 (1940).
 He played the part of a southern English comedian called Harry Hawkins.
 In the film there is a scene in which Harry Hawkins appears on the stage in a variety theatre.
 The act is Miller's, and the sequence is the only one in existence giving us an idea of his stage act.
 It is invariably included in any documentary made about him.